Bella Thorne’s Bikini Clings To Her Curves In New Instagram Video

 “Congrats babe!” she exclaimed, following it up with a series of champagne bottle emoji.

-Amanda Cerny, fitness model, also added her comment.
+Amanda Cerny, a fitness model, also added her comment.

 “Yes bella!!!!” she said.